When a Dog Attack Causes Serious Injury

 Understanding Dog Bite Laws in Detroit and the Surrounding Area

 Michigan law provides specific protections for individuals injured by dog attacks.
-In many situations, a dog owner may be held legally responsible for injuries caused by their animal, even if the dog had not previously bitten someone.
+In many situations, a dog owner may be legally responsible for injuries caused by their dog, even if the dog has not previously bitten anyone.

 State law addressing liability for dog bites is outlined in the Michigan Legislature.
 However, each case requires a detailed review of the circumstances, including where the attack occurred and whether the injured person was lawfully present.